Bropell/launch_school_exercises/README.md

 # the_basics_exercises
 Launch School basics exercises

-Topics covered in this section include:
+Topics covered in this section include: \n
 -Strings and string interpolation
 -Symbols
 -Numbers (integers and floats)